Are your rubber ducks safe for children?

 The short answer is yes, as long as you qualify and are able to submit the proper tax ID#.
 Please contact our wholesale division for further assistance at firstname.lastname@example.org or call 508-348-9982.

 Ducks In The Window® (DITW) started as a unique concept store located in the heart of Chatham, Cape Cod that quickly evolved into the worlds largest retail rubber duck shop.
 Extending our brick and mortar business online with a state of the art website and multiple channel partner integrations helped springboard business growth and position our brand around the world.
-Today we manage both retail and wholesale customers with all their rubber duck product needs including brand logging, designing, and manufacturing unique one of a kind creations.
-In the Summer of 2018, DITW Designs will be introducing our first rubber duck product line, complementing our vast offering of the worlds favorite bath time buddies.
-If your are a customer looking for a specific style of rubber duck or a large organization looking to bring a smile to your business, please don’t hesitate to contact us and one of our knowledgeable employees will be happy to assist you.
+Today we manage both retail and wholesale customers with all their rubber duck product needs including brand logos, designing, and manufacturing unique one of a kind creations.
+In the Summer of 2018, DITW Designs will be introducing our first rubber duck product line, complimenting our vast offering of the worlds favorite bath time buddies.
+If you are a customer looking for a specific style of rubber duck or a large organization looking to bring a smile to your business, please don’t hesitate to contact us and one of our knowledgeable employees will be happy to assist you.

 As you can see from the photograph above, our store must be seen to believed.
 Not your ordinary store.
 We carry the world's largest selection of rubber duckies.
 Yes, rubber ducks that squeak, are safe for children, and can float in any tub, spa, or pool.
 There are ducks for just about any occupation, personality, or favorite pastime.
 Don't forget if you can visit our shop you can always shop here online 24/7.